Priyansh-14/HyperVergeChromeExtension/README.md

 # HyperVerge Digital Notice Board

-Part of placement drive hackathon
+Part of Placement Drive Hackathon for HyperVerge

 ## Install the dependencies